-- The grep command can be used to search for lines in text files that match given regular expressions (regex).
-Regex are patterns that match a set of strings. - As basic building blocks (besides characters), they can include: - a boolean "or", represented by the vertical bar or pipe |. - Parentheses () are used for grouping. - Placeholders (similar to shell wildcards) can be used for quantification.
-The ? represents zero or one occurrence of the preceding element, represents zero or more occurrences of the preceding element and + represents one or more occurrence(s) of the preceding element. - The regular expression wildcard dot matches any character and can also be combined with the quantifiers mentioned above. - Consider options like - -w: Select only those lines containing matches that form whole words - -n: Prefix (file name and) line number to each match - -i: Make search case-insensitive - -v: Invert search, i.e. output non-matching lines and many more... - Basic examples (without regex quantifiers, wildcards, etc.) are
+- grep ... search for things in text files or streams (pipes) - uses regular expressions (regex). (formal language to describe text patterns) - As basic building blocks (besides characters), they can include: - a boolean "or", represented by the vertical bar or pipe |. - Parentheses () are used for grouping. - Placeholders (similar to shell wildcards) can be used for quantification.
+The ? represents zero or one occurrence of the preceding element, \ represents zero or more occurrences of the preceding element and + represents one or more occurrence(s) of the preceding element. - The regular expression wildcard dot matches any character and can also be combined with the quantifiers mentioned above. - Consider options like - Select only those lines containing matches that form whole words -W: - Prefix (file name and) line number to each match -n: - Make search case-insensitive - Invert search, i.e. output non-matching lines and many more...

 '''

-$ grep something my_dir/nice_file.txt

-$ grep "another line" ./
+Basic examples (without regex quantifiers, wildcards, etc.) are $ grep something my_dir/nice_file.txt $ grep -R 'another line' ./

 '''